Alonewolf-123/DOMO-Core/doc/gitian-building.md

 Multiple developers build the source code by following a specific descriptor ("recipe"), cryptographically sign the result, and upload the resulting signature.
-These results are compared and only if they match, the build is accepted and uploaded to bitcoin.org.
+These results are compared and only if they match, the build is accepted and uploaded to domo-crypto.com.

-More independent Gitian builders are needed, which is why I wrote this guide.
+More independent gitian builders are needed, which is why I wrote this guide.
 It is preferred to follow these steps yourself instead of using someone else's VM image to avoid 'contaminating' the build.